technical details:

 - Dorothy Morrison

-- (1.)
-The black baby parented by Farina and Dorothy.
+- Small part.
+He's the baby parented by Farina and Dorothy.
+His last name may have been Potorfield.

-- (2.)
-A baby shown with a woman in a picture on the wall of Farina's house.
-This is clearly shown in publicity
+- A baby is shown with a woman in a picture on the wall of Farina's house.
+This is clearly shown in publicity photos.

 the animals: